- Does baby move a lot before labor?

-- Can you be in early labor for days?
+- Can you be in labor without contractions or water breaking?

 - How do you feel 24 hours before labor?

 - How can I go into labor tonight?

 - What is the quickest way to go into labor?

 - When should I be concerned about pelvic pain?

 - Is it normal for pelvic pain during pregnancy?

 - What are some signs that labor is nearing?

 - Is vaginal pain a sign of labor?